 New providers can also become an option, especially for cost-saving purposes.
 While it has some disadvantages, taking a leap of faith can be beneficial in the long run.

-Whatever the reasons are behind choosing a third service provider, the most important factor is if they can ensure a better revenue cycle for the company.
+Whatever the reasons behind choosing a third service provider, the most important factor is if they can ensure a better revenue cycle for the company.
 If they can do it, then stick with them.